-A podcast host is where you publish your episodes and make them accessible for your listeners.
+A podcast host is where you publish your episodes and make them accessible to your listeners.

-There are dozens of podcast hosts where you can post your recordings to ensure they are listed on Spotify, Google Podcast, and Apple Podcast.
+There are dozens of podcast hosts where you can post your recordings to ensure they are listed on Spotify, Google Podcasts, and Apple Podcasts.

 Owned by Spotify, Anchor is a beginner-friendly podcast host that allows you to record, edit, and publish your episodes.

-From there, your podcast can get listed on listening platforms like Spotify, Google Podcast, Apple Podcast with ease.
+From there, your podcast can be quickly listed on listening platforms like Spotify, Google Podcasts, and Apple Podcasts.

-For $12 per month, you can have your podcast listed on various listening platforms through Buzzsprout.
+For $12 monthly, you can list your podcast on various listening platforms through Buzzsprout.

 They have one of the best-designed dashboards, simplifying your podcast publishing without feeling limited.
-Hence, you can spend more time producing episodes than mess around with uploading your audio.
+Hence, you can spend more time producing episodes than uploading your audio.